Eelviny/eelviny.me/_posts/2016-09-28-decentralising-files.md

 With school over and a gap year ahead of me, I started to get a little bored.
 Working at a retail store isn't fun, but messing around with the next generation of web technologies certainly is!

-A while ago, like the nerd I am, I started dreaming of ways that would make internet a little bit faster.
-Why couldn't ISPs just cache the important, static stuff instead of fetching it from a different network on a peering agreement each time?
+A while ago, like the nerd I am, I started dreaming of ways that would make internet a little bit faster.<!--more--> Why couldn't ISPs just cache the important, static stuff instead of fetching it from a different network on a peering agreement each time?
 The answer to this is SSL.
 Since each connection is encrypted end-to-end, with a different key for each connection, nothing can be cached like that.
 Instead, ISPs and all other networks have to fetch it from the main source each time.

 ### Enter IPFS.